aevans1/AMSC-663-664/SDE/README.md

 This repository is an implementation of the ATLAS algorithm from Crosskey and Maggioni's paper [ATLAS: A Geometric Approach to Learning High-Dimensional Stochastic Systems Near Manifolds](https://epubs.siam.org/doi/abs/10.1137/140970951).
-For a more in depth description of the code, please visit the
+For a more in depth description of the code, see the [User Guide](ATLAS_User_Guide.pdf).

 ## Prerequisites

-The codes are all written in MATLAB, and running the code just requires downloading the src directory.
+The codes are all written in MATLAB, and running the code just requires downloading the src directory and adding the src directory to your matlab path.

 ## Overview